+- 1. If you have administrative privileges on the machine, select Use the following credentials.
+Otherwise skip this step.

+- 2. Specify:

 - User name.
 When entering the name of an Active Directory user account, be sure to also specify the domain name (DOMAIN\Username or Username@domain).

 - Password.
 The password for the account.

 - Confirm password.
 Re-enter the password.

+- 3. Click OK.

 To learn more about operations available depending on the user privileges, see the Users' privileges on a managed machine (p.
-22) section.
+24) section.